hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ---
 title: Python Basics - Data handling, read & write files
 keywords: python, numpy, array, matrix, scipy
 summary: "This page shows how data from basic text files can be imported and written with Python.
-In addition, the math and numeric data handling modules NumPy and pandas are introduced. "
+In addition, the math and numeric data handling packages NumPy and pandas are introduced. "
 sidebar: mydoc_sidebar
 permalink: hypy_pynum.html
 folder: python-basics